Please contact us if you have questions or if you need some encouragement.

 Neither.
 They both weigh exactly one pound.

-24. How can the pocket of your pants be empty, but still have something in it?
+24. How can your pants pocket be empty but still have something in it?

 When that something is a hole.

-25. What has a thumb and four fingers but isn’t actually alive?
+25. What has a thumb and four fingers but isn’t alive?

 26. Imagine you’re in a room that’s filling up with water quickly.
 There are no windows or doors.
 How do you get out?